Financial Market Supervision Service

 - Maintains regular contact with financial market participants and their customers

 - Investigates and settles disputes between consumers and financial service providers

-The Supervision Service is one of the largest structural units of the Bank of Lithuania.
-It consists of two Departments – the Prudential Supervision Department and the Financial Services and Markets Supervision Department.
-Our Service brings together more than 100 actively-working experts in their fields.
-In working together, efficiently supervising financial market participants, financial services and markets, as well as improving financial service consumer confidence in financial markets, we aim to ensure stability and credibility of the financial system.
+The Financial Market Supervision Service is one of the largest structural units of the Bank of Lithuania.
+It consists of three departments – the Banking and Insurance Supervision Department, the Financial Services and Market Supervision Department as well as the Legal and Licensing Department.
+Our service brings together more than 100 experts who seek to ensure the stability, credibility and maturity of the financial system.

-We safeguard consumer interests, thus we regularly update relevant information on licensed financial brokerage firms and brokers, enterprises licensed to provide services in Lithuania’s financial market, as well as provide information on unlicensed enterprises that offer their services to people residing in Lithuania.
+- To safeguard consumer interests, we regularly update relevant information on licensed institutions, financial brokerage firms and brokers, authorised to provide their services in the Lithuanian financial market, as well as disclose information on companies providing unlicensed services and block malicious websites offering quick investment gains.